Enumeration Algorithms for Conjunctive Queries with Projection: Introduction

-At this point, the reader may wonder about the improvement obtained from the above result.~\cite{kara19} implies that with preprocessing time $O(|D|)$, the delay guarantee in the worst-case is $O(|D|)$.
-This raises the question whether the delay from Theorem~\ref{thm:path2} is truly an algorithmic improvement rather than an improved analysis of~\cite{kara19}.
+At this point, the reader may wonder about the improvement from the above result.~\cite{kara19} implies that with preprocessing time $O(|D|)$, the delay guarantee in the worst-case is $O(|D|)$.
+This raises the question of whether the delay from Theorem~\ref{thm:path2} is truly an algorithmic improvement rather than an improved analysis of~\cite{kara19}.
 We answer the question positively.
-Specifically, we show that there exists a database instance where the delay obtained from Theorem~\ref{thm:path2} is a polynomial improvement over the actual guarantee~\cite{kara19} and not just the worst-case.
-When the preprocessing time is linear, the delay implied by our result is dependent on the size of the full join.
-For the worst-case output size where $|\tOUT_{\Join}| = \Theta(|D|^2)$, we actually obtain the best possible delay, which will be constant.
+Specifically, we show that there exists a database instance where the delay obtained from Theorem~\ref{thm:path2} is a polynomial improvement over the actual guarantee~\cite{kara19} and not just the worst-case. \reva{Our proposed algorithm outperforms prior work by cleverly using the stored precomputed output to maintain the delay guarantee and alternate with further join processing that generates new output but is not fast enough to satisfy the delay guarantee}.
+When the preprocessing time is linear, the delay implied by our result depends on the size of the full join.
+For the worst-case output size where $|\tOUT_{\Join}| = \Theta(|D|^2)$, we obtain the best possible delay, which will be constant.
 Compare this to the result of~\cite{kara19}, which would require nearly $O(|D|^2)$ preprocessing time to achieve the same guarantee.
-On the other hand, if $|\tOUT_{\Join}| = \Theta(|D|)$, we obtain only a linear delay guarantee of $O(|D|)$\footnote{We do not need to consider the case where $|\tOUT_{\Join}| \leq |D|$, since then we can simply materialize the full result during the preprocessing time {using constant delay enumeration for queries without projections~\cite{olteanu2015size}}.}.
-The reader may wonder how our result compares in general with the tradeoff in~\cite{kara19} \changes{in the worst-case}; we will show that we can always get at least as good of a tradeoff point as the one in~\cite{kara19}.~\autoref{table:results} summarizes the prior work and the results present in this article.
+On the other hand, if $|\tOUT_{\Join}| = \Theta(|D|)$, we obtain only a linear delay guarantee of $O(|D|)$.\footnote{We do not need to consider the case where $|\tOUT_{\Join}| \leq |D|$, since then we can materialize the full result during the preprocessing time {using constant delay enumeration for queries without projections~\cite{olteanu2015size}}.} The reader may wonder how our result compares in general with the tradeoff in~\cite{kara19} \changes{in the worst-case}; we will show that we can always get at least as good of a tradeoff point as the one in~\cite{kara19}.~\autoref{table:results} summarizes the prior work and the results present in this article.

-\introparagraph{Our Contribution} In this article, we improve the state-of-the-art on the preprocessing time-delay tradeoff for a subset of CQs with projections.
+\introparagraph{Our Contribution} In this article, we improve the state-of-the-art preprocessing time-delay tradeoff for a subset of CQs with projections.
 We summarize our main technical contributions below (highlighted in~\autoref{table:results}):

 \begin{enumerate}